Solar system art

 In this tutorial we’ll show you how to paint all the planets of our solar system, plus the sun and the moon, using a masking technique.

 According to my husband, I’m an expert at blowing my own trumpet when it comes to creative projects (and tasty dinners), haha.
-But I really do think these look cool, and when I think that I can’t help saying so.
+But I really do think this planet art looks great, and when I think that I can’t help saying so.

 This project is suitable for grades 1-6, although for younger kids you might need to use blu-tack or similar to keep the template in place when painting.